 In addition, the contract size and the price of the Futures contract are respectively 200 and F_0 and its Margin Interval is MI_F .
 The price of the call option is X_0 , the price of the put option is Y_0 and the contract size of these two Option contracts is 100, whereas the price of the Underlying Interest S&P/TSX 60 Index is P_0 and its Margin Interval is MI_I .
-The MI_F and the MI_I values are almost the same but not exactly equal since the first is calculated using the historical volatility of the future's returns, whereas the second is calculated using the historical volatility of the index's returns.
+The MI_F and the MI_I values are almost the same but not exactly equal since the first is calculated using the historical volatility of the index's returns, whereas the second is calculated using the historical volatility of the index's returns.
 However, since the index and the Futures contracts are strongly correlated, both Margin Interval values must be almost similar.
-Using the calculated Margin Intervals, we can calculate the Price Scan Range (PSR_F) of the Future contract, which represents the fluctuation range of the Futures contract and the index Price Scan Range (PSR_I) which represents the fluctuation range of the underlying index as follows:
+Using the calculated Margin Intervals, we can calculate the Price Scan Range (PSR_F) of the Future contract, which represents the fluctuation range of the fluctuation range of the underlying index as follows: